Fly In Program – Boston Plastic Surgery Specialists

 - Fill out a Virtual Consultation explaining your goals for plastic surgery, what procedure you are interested in and what you hope to achieve.
 Be sure to upload photographs of the area that you wish to improve.

 - I will review your Virtual Consultation and decide if a plastic surgery procedure is appropriate and indicated for you based on the information that you provide.

 - If a procedure is indicated we will send you a Health Questionnaire to obtain your medical and surgical history, medications that you take, allergies that you may have and other important health information.

 - You will be sent an ID number to log on to our Practice Gateway so that you may enter all of your important health and registration information into our practice records.

 - You will also be asked to have your primary care doctor send us a letter of medical clearance for surgery in which the doctor must state that you are in good health and there is no contraindication to elective plastic surgery.

-- Once this information is obtained you will be contacted to schedule your surgery at either Emerson Hospital in Concord or the Boston Center in Boston at a time that is convenient for you and is available on our surgical schedule.
+- Once this information is obtained you will be contacted to schedule your surgery at either Emerson Hospital in Concord or our Boston Office at a time that is convenient for you and is available on our surgical schedule.